-In this article, we will explain why you authenticate your domain, and what the DKIM and SPF records provided by Sendinblue are.
+In this article, we will explain why you should authenticate your domain and what the DKIM record provided by Sendinblue is.

 Why should I authenticate my domain?

 Domain authentication is a way to verify that an email is sent from the sender they claimed to be.
 It is an important process and is often used in blocking harmful content such as phishing scams.
 Emails that fail the authentication will have a higher chance to be filtered to the spam or junk folder.

 Authenticating your domain allows you to secure the brand and online reputation of your domain by preventing spoofing attacks, which happen when someone fakes the identity of a sender to send malicious emails.

 For example, if a phisher starts using Sendinblue’s identity to send malicious content, then Sendinblue’s reputation will be badly impacted.
 To avoid this situation, we must ensure that our domain is correctly authenticated to prevent anyone from using our domain name without authorization.

 Increase the level of trust from ISPs and webmails

 Adding more security to the email flow will automatically increase trust from the ISPs and webmails, leading to a higher delivery rate and a better inbox placement rate.

 When the identity of a sender cannot be authenticated, the email looks less reliable.
 As a consequence, mailbox providers may reject the email or send it through additional filters to determine whether it should be delivered to the inbox or not.
 The chances of delivering in the spam folder or being blocked by mailbox providers are much higher without domain authentication.